 2. Improves Cardiovascular Fitness

-Both running and in-line skating are an appropriate form of exercise for Medicine & Science in Sports & Exercise “Exercise responses to running and in-line skating at self-selected paces” View Source .
+Both running and in-line skating are an appropriate form of exercise for improving cardiorespiratory fitness Medicine & Science in Sports & Exercise “Exercise responses to running and in-line skating at self-selected paces” View Source .
 (Whether you pick roller or in-line skates doesn’t matter to your heart, though!)

-The American Heart Association considers in-line and roller skating excellent forms of exercise and suggests American Heart Association “American Heart Association Recommendations for Physical Activity in Adults and Kids” View Source of aerobic activity per week.
+The American Heart Association considers in-line and roller skating excellent forms of exercise and suggests at least 150 minutes American Heart Association “American Heart Association Recommendations for Physical Activity in Adults and Kids” View Source of aerobic activity per week.
 That’s only 30 minutes five days a week—time well spent if you want to keep your heart healthy.

 The Nessie Tip: